appbaseio/reactivesearch/content/docs/search/Mappings.md

 ## Editing Mappings

-If you are on a paid plan on appbase.io, you can edit the mappings via the [**Mappings UI**](https://dashboard.appbase.io/app?view=mappings).
+If you are on a paid plan on appbase.io, you can edit the mappings via the [**App Settings UI**](https://dashboard.appbase.io/app?view=settings).
 As mappings are immutable, we provide this functionality by reindexing an app.

 You can do the following: